coreinfrastructure/best-practices-badge/doc/criteria-footer.markdown

 ## Uniquely identifying a project

 One challenge is uniquely identifying a project.
-Our rails application gives a unique id to each new project, so we can certainly use that id to identify projects.
+Our Rails application gives a unique id to each new project, so we can use that id to uniquely identify project entries.
 However, that doesn't help people who searching for the project and do not already know that id.

-The *real* name of a project, for our purposes, is the project "front page" URL and/or the URL for its repository.
+The *real* name of a project, for our purposes, is the URL for its repository, and where that is not available, the project "front page" URL can help find it.
-Most projects have a human-readable name, but these names are not enough.
+Most projects have a human-readable name, and we provide a search mechanims, but these names are not enough to uniquely identify a project.
 The same human-readable name can be used for many different projects (including project forks), and the same project may go by many different names.
 In many cases it will be useful to point to other names for the project